vlait/211bsd-tc11/README.md

 If you want to look at the changes / install the driver yourself there is tc01.tar which contains the changed files and INSTALL/buildkernel which contain the commands to unpack/build the kernel.

- tc11-211bsd_tq.tap is a tape image containing all the files which you can attach to tq0 in simh and unpack with tar xf
+tc11-211bsd_tq.tap is a tape image containing all the files and install scripts which you can attach to tq0 in simh and unpack with tar xf

 changes required to simh boot.ini: set tc enabled